jlsfernandez/O365-Starter-Intranet/README.md

 This solution is implemented using:

-- TypeScript (for the code structure and class definition)
+- TypeScript (for the code structure and definitions)
 - Webpack (for application bundling and packaging)
 - PnP JS Core library (for REST communications with SharePoint Online)
 - PnP Remote Provisioning engine and PnP PowerShell cmdlets (for SharePoint site configuration and artefacts provisioning)